How to make living systems

 We’ve lost the language of “wholeness.”
 Since we no longer can see how the world around us can be more alive, we end up with sterile environments where even when we do build, we do so most often without regard for the existing centers.
 The concept that a building or city can be “more alive” is considered absurd by many/most people and as such, it becomes something we don’t seek to improve.

 Our world is addicted to “planning” - the idea that instead of having a very clear, final outcome we should follow a generative processes where we will, purposefully, not understand the end-state, is anathema to most people.
 “Oh you don’t have a long-term plan” is seen as a flaw instead of a feature of the generative system.
-(This is similar to the topics in the book “Why Greatness Cannot be Planned.”)
+(NB: I wrote a new post on how to address this here.)

 The Fundamental Process is not easily adapted to large-scale projects or fast growth.
 E.g., we can build a mall with 100 shops or 1,000 houses, a city with 1,000 skyscrapers at one go in a reductive way.
 If I have to build at scale in a generative way, it will take much longer than most people are willing to wait.
 I believe this is something that could be solved with modern technology but since we don’t aspire to an alternate path, it’s an under-developed expertise…

 Pre-planned, highly-legible, non-living structures and systems are much easier for administration purposes.
 Taking the example above of Algiers, by destroying the complexity of an old city, it reduces the complexity and makes it much easier to supervise as a government.
 (This is the argument from “Seeing like a State.”)